hoast/hoastig/README.md

 ├── site/
 │   ├── content/
 │   └── static/
+└── themes/
-└── theme/
+│   └── theme/
 │       ├── helpers/
 │       ├── layouts/
 │       ├── partials/
 │       └── static/
 └── hoastig.json
 ```

-> Do note in this example any files in the `theme` directory also present in the `site` directory are overwritten because of the order specified under sources in the `hoastig.json`.
+> Do note the paths given to `sources` always use forward slashes as separators no matter the platform.
+Secondly any files in the `themes/theme` directory also present in the `site` directory are overwritten, because of the order specified under sources in the `hoastig.json`.

 ## Handlebars context